-Per Section 2925.03 of the Ohio Revised Code, marijuana possession with intent to distribute involves the intent to sell or offer marijuana to someone or the preparing of marijuana for distribution.
+Per Section 2925.03 of the Ohio Revised Code, marijuana possession with intent to distribute involves the intent to sell or offer marijuana to someone or the preparation of marijuana for distribution.
 When an individual is charged with having the intent to distribute marijuana, that person faces a felony charge which carries steep penalties.
 Marijuana possession will be charged as simple possession and not possession with intent to distribute as long as there is evidence establishing an intent on the offender's part to sell, transfer, barter, or distribute the substance.

 If the state finds you guilty of possessing marijuana with intent to distribute, and the amount possessed is equal to or higher than the bulk amount but less than 5 times the bulk amount, the charge will be increased to aggravated drug trafficking.
 This is a third-degree felony punishable by up to five years imprisonment and a $10,000 fine.